samuel-adekunle/samuel-adekunle/README.md

 ### Glad to see you here&nbsp;&nbsp;&nbsp;<a href="#"><img height="22em" src="https://visitor-badge.glitch.me/badge?page_id=samuel-adekunle.samuel-adekunle"></img></a>

 I'm a full-stack iOS and web developer.
-I love programming, travelling and basketball 🏀
+I love programming, travelling and basketball 🏀.

+As a software engineer, I enjoy the figuring out how things work and solving difficult challenges.

 ### More about me:
  - 😀 My pronouns are He/him;